megwhitehouse2/AO-simulation/README.md

 ## Acknowledgments

-- [NHS Devon] for providing historical AO service data
-- The Devon Assertive Outreach team for clinical context and validation
+-  The Devon Assertive outreach team for providing the historical service data, as well as clinical context for the project.

 ---